 Well, you should.
 Especially if you’re looking for a good way to improve your dental website SEO.

-Are you looking for a good way to improve your dental website SEO?
-In my opinion, page speed is an excellent place to start and is well worth the effort.
-Plus, there are several things that non-developers can do to address speed concerns on a website.
-In this article, we are going to talk about 3 things to consider when working on your dental website page speed: performance budget, optimization, and caching.
+There are several things that even non-developers can do to address speed concerns on a website.
+There are three primary things you should consider when working on your dental website page speed: performance budget, optimization, and caching.

 Whether you’re starting a new website or working on your existing dental website design, having a target is incredibly helpful.
 We call that target your “performance budget.”
 A performance budget sets the minimum standards you are willing to accept for your website performance.
 Like a monetary budget, sometimes you need to decide if there are things you can live without to stay within the recommended limits.

-There are a handful of things to consider when deciding on a performance budget, but we think an ideal target is a website that loads in under 3 seconds and is less than 3 MB in size.
+There are a handful of things to consider when deciding on a performance budget, but we think an ideal target is a website that loads in under three seconds and is less than 3 MB in size.
 You can easily test your current site by using a tool like https://webpagetest.org or https://tools.pingdom.com to see where you have room for improvement when optimizing your dental website.